MSA Graduate Fellowship, NAMA Memorial Fellowship, and Backus Award

 - Student resident during the tenure of the fellowship in a university in Canada or the United States.
 Previous recipients of these fellowships are not eligible to apply.
 The NAMA Fellowship comes with the stipulation that the awardee prepares an article forMcIlvainea.

-1. Application Form, including a statement that you have passed your qualifying exams (comprehensive, oral, preliminary, or their equivalent).
+Application Form including a statement that you have passed your qualifying exams (comprehensive, oral, preliminary, or their equivalent).

-To apply: Complete the application form, being sure to include all required items listed above, in electronic format as a single PDF file.
+Complete the application, being sure to include items 1-3 listed above.
 The application file should be organized in the same order as described in “Documents Required” and should not exceed more than 8 MB.
 The file name should contain: the last name of the applicant -“award name” Application (e.g. Smith-Graduate Fellowship Application).